Sapein/Scout/README.md

 all non-code work is licensed under the CC-BY-NC-SA 4.0 License as well.

 # QnA/FaQ
+### What does i18n/l10n mean?
+i18n is internationalization and l10n is localization.
+The 18 in i18n comes from the amount of letters between the i and then n in internationalization, and the 10 in l10n is the number of letters between l and n in localization!

+### Wait does this bot really have i18n/l10n support?
+Yes!
+It's still not 100%, but this bot has had a lot of effort put into creating tooling that works for the needs of the bot, and also has proper support for i18n/l10n!
+This required a good amount of support, but while doing this I also added support for 'personalities', which means you can also somewhat personalize the responses of the bot *WITHOUT* needing to get into the code!

 ### What's with the name "Scout"?
 The name Scout is the name for the bot, based off of the fact that this bot was initially constructed for The Campfire, a Camp-themed Discord Server.
 The initial branding used the name "Nerris", which is a character from the show CampCamp,